What are the aims of the Washington College Externship/Job Shadowing Program?

 - Applicants will also submit in hard copy a current resume and a short 300 word or less statement explaining their interest in the externship career field.

-- All interested applicants will be interviewed briefly by a Washington College panel of faculty and staff.
+- All interested applicants will be interviewed briefly by the Washington College Assistant Dean.

 How are student interests matched with available host sites?

 - When students submit their applications, they will be asked to prioritize their site preferences.

 - All matches are dependent upon host availability for a specific time and date.
 Since students prioritize their choices, the office of Assistant Dean works with the host and student to determine a final selection that works for both parties.

 How will students be notified of their acceptance as an extern?

 - All accepted candidates receive a formal letter from the Office of Assistant Dean via email.
 This letter provides relevant contact and location information for the site visit as well as date.